Apply to be an Alfie Scholar

 - Two letters of recommendation that speak to your intellectual ability and capacity to act as a leader in fostering civility specifically, in your chosen field, or in general if you have not yet chosen a major.
 One letter must be from a professor at your community college

 After the application has been submitted, selected prospective Alfie Scholars will be interviewed by the admission committee.
-Interview dates are the first two weeks in April.
+Interview dates are the last week of March and the last week of April.

 Upon being selected to be an Alfie Scholar, you must sign a commitment to maintain good standing at the university, to participate in the academic programing, and to complete other requirements as determined by the program director.